You are listening to the Sean Hannity Radio Show Podcast.

 She was just holding on to my hand.

-She didn't because I had started to turn away from her.
+Because I had started to turn away from her.

-And she held on to my hand, and she said, Do you understand everything that you do?
+And she said, do you understand everything that you do?

 That's the first time I became afraid of that woman.

-People have been harassing my husband for gosh, I don't know, ever since I've known him.
+People have been harassing my husband for, gosh, I don't know, ever since I've known him.

-It wasn't a normal average um marriage.
+It wasn't a normal average marriage.

 She didn't even stand up for the women that knew what her husband did, and she knew what her husband did to those women.

-She there's no way that she did not know that.
+There's no way that she did not know that.

 Here they come again.

-We're going to have to just ride through this as we have so many of these other um false accusations.
+We're going to have to just ride through this as we have so many of these other false accusations.

-Dan in Arkansas, and I've had a lot of people asking aren't she scared for your life?
+There's been a lot of people that's come up dating in Arkansas, and I've had a lot of people ask me, aren't you scared for your life?

 Who said?